EBI-Metagenomics/biosiftr_extended_methods/README.md

 cd taxonomy/rich_500
 for num in {1..20}; do (cd synth_$num && for genome in $(cat ../known_realpath_genomes.txt | shuf -n500); do (ln -s $genome .); done); done

-# Preparing genomes for functional benchmarking (all genomes in MetaChick catalogue)
+# Preparing genomes for functional benchmarking (all genomes in the external catalogue)
 cd function/rich_50
 for num in {1..20}; do (cd synth_$num && for genome in $(cat ../all_realpath_genomes.txt | shuf -n50); do (ln -s $genome .); done); done